Existence of BV solution for the Euler-Poisson system in one dimension with large initial data: Introduction

 Now we are ready to state our main result. \begin{theorem} Let $T>0$ and $(\varrho_0,u_0)$ such that $(\varrho_0,u_0)\in BV(\R,\R_+\times\R)$ and there exists $M,\bar{\varrho},\underline{\varrho}\in\R$ such that

-Furthermore $\sigma,\mu$ and $\psi^-$ verify the following assumptions: \begin{itemize} \item $\sigma\geq 0$, $\sigma\in BV(\R)$, $\mu \geq 0$, $\mu \in BV(\R)$, \item $\Psi^-\in BV(0,+\infty)$. \end{itemize} Then there exists $\gamma_0\in(1,2)$ such that the following holds: for any $\gamma\in(1,\gamma_0]$ there exists a weak solution $(\varrho,u,\Psi)$ of \eqref{eqn-EP-1}--\eqref{eq:initial-data} satisfying \eqref{eq:bdy-cond1}--\eqref{eq:bdy-cond2} on $[0,T]$. \end{theorem} \begin{remarka} We can point out that this result extend the work of Poupaud, Rascle, Villa \cite{P-R-V} to the case $\gamma=1+2\e$, the counterpart is that in this more general framework we obtain almost global weak solution when $\e$ is sufficiently small.
-In \cite{MN} Marcati and Natalini prove the existence of global weak solution in the framework of $L^\infty$ initial data without any smallness assumption on the initial data, however we think that the $BV$ framework is relevant if we wish to prove the uniqueness of the solutions by following the arguments developed by Bressan for the homogeneous case (see \cite{Br}) at least for small initial data. \end{remarka} This paper is organized as follows.
-In the next section we precise the numerical scheme that we are going to use.
-In section \ref{sec3}, we recall the basic properties of the Riemann problems and the description of the Lax curves in terms of the Riemann invariants.
-In section \ref{sec4}, we derive uniform estimates for approximate solution in $BV$ spaces by studying carefully the wave interaction of our scheme and we give the proof of the Theorem \ref{theorem-1}.
+Furthermore $\sigma,\mu$ and $\Psi^-$ verify the following assumptions: \begin{itemize} \item $\sigma\geq 0$, $\sigma\in BV(\R)$, $\mu \geq 0$, $\mu \in BV(\R)$, \item $\Psi^-\in BV(0,+\infty)$. \end{itemize} Then there exists $\gamma_0\in(1,2)$ such that the following holds: for any $\gamma\in(1,\gamma_0]$ there exists a BV weak solution $(\varrho,u,\Psi)$ of \eqref{eqn-EP-1}--\eqref{eq:initial-data} satisfying \eqref{eq:bdy-cond1}--\eqref{eq:bdy-cond2} on $[0,T]$. \end{theorem} \begin{remarka} We would like to point out that Theorem \ref{theorem-1} extends the work of Poupaud, Rascle, Villa \cite{P-R-V} to the case $\gamma=1+2\e$, when $\e$ is sufficiently small.
+In \cite{MN,MN-1} Marcati and Natalini prove the existence of global weak solution in the framework of $L^\infty$ initial data without any smallness assumption on the initial data, however we think that the $BV$ framework is relevant if we wish to prove the uniqueness of the solutions by following the arguments developed by Bressan for the homogeneous case (see \cite{Br}) at least for small initial data.
+We leave this for future work.
+See \cite{AGG,AG,CG-1,CG-2} for related uniqueness results for hyperbolic balance laws with small BV data. \end{remarka}